DJ LeMahieu Player Props: Yankees vs. Angels

-On Tuesday, DJ LeMahieu (coming off going 2-for-4 with a home run and two RBI) and the New York Yankees face the Los Angeles Angels, whose starting pitcher will be Jose Suarez.
-First pitch is at 7:05 PM ET.
+DJ LeMahieu -- batting .250 with three doubles, two home runs, four walks and five RBI in his past 10 games -- will be in action for the New York Yankees against the Los Angeles Angels, with Griffin Canning on the mound, on April 19 at 7:05 PM ET.

-In his most recent game, he hit a home run while going 2-for-4 against the Twins.
+In his previous game he had a hitless showing (0-for-3) against the Angels.

 DJ LeMahieu Game Info & Props vs. the Angels